 “C” Rated Hikes: 5 to 7 miles and/or 500-1200 ft. cumulative elevation gain.

-“D” Rated Hikes: 3.5-4.5 miles and/or less than a 500 ft. cumulative elevation gain.
+“D” Rated Hikes: Up to 5 miles and/or less than a 500 ft. cumulative elevation gain.

 Hikes will be rated in advance according to their difficulty and may include a plus or minus rating.
 A large group may be required to split into two.